harmonydata/harmonydata.github.io/content/en/discovery/schizoid-personality-disorder-datasets-and-studies.md

-Another dataset worth exploring is "Investigating prospection, imagination, and navigation in individuals with autism spectrum disorder" (https://reshare.ukdataservice.ac.uk/851491).
+Another dataset worth exploring is [Investigating prospection, imagination, and navigation in individuals with autism spectrum disorder](https://reshare.ukdataservice.ac.uk/851491).
 This neuropsychology dataset imparts breakthrough insights into the impairment of episodic memory and future thinking in high-functioning autism spectrum disorder.
 This study may provide valuable cues to similar impairments in Schizoid Personality Disorder patients.

 And the Mental Health Services Data Set provides a snapshot of the real-time usage of mental health services, a crucial component in addressing public health anomalies presented by disorders like SPD.